These concerns help explain why Washington continues to criticize China's silence on Russia's actions in Ukraine, even as it turns quiet on India's.

 But these similarities are only superficial.
 In fact, there are "vast differences," according to Kewalramani.

-China has decried Western sanctions and repeatedly blamed the US and NATO for the conflict, parroting Russia's view that NATO precipitated the crisis by expanding eastwards, Kewalramani said.
+repeatedly blamed the US and NATO for the conflict, parroting Russia's view that NATO precipitated the crisis by expanding eastwards, Kewalramani said.
 Its state-run media has also amplified Russian talking points and disinformation.

 India on the other hand has steered clear of criticizing NATO and appears keen to downplay its differences with the US.
 There have also been subtle shifts in India's position as the war has progressed.